Last reviewed: 12 January 2023

 Make a habit of exchanging contact information with any new sexual partner/s at this time.
 This will assist with any follow-ups regarding sexual heath.

-At this time, sexual contact with multiple partners presents a higher likelihood of MPXV transmission.
-As we wait for more vaccines to arrive, consider reducing your sexual partners for the time being.
-This will lessen your risk of exposure to MPXV.
+At this time, sexual contact with multiple partners presents a higher likelihood of MPOX transmission.
+If you haven't received 2 doses of the MPOX vaccine and are concerned about contracting the virus, consider reducing your sexual partners for the time being.
+This will lessen your risk of exposure to MPOX.

 Limit your sexual networks for now

-Consider limiting your hook-ups to people you know for the time being.
-Creating a bubble will reduce the likelihood of exposure to MPXV.
+Consider limiting your hook-ups to people you know for the time being if you haven't received 2 doses of the vaccine.
+Creating a bubble will reduce the likelihood of exposure to MPOX.
 Remember: this is not forever and that it’s only temporary.
-But this will help slow the spread of MPXV.
+But this will help slow the spread of MPOX.

-Did you hook up during travels to MPXV hotspots (overseas and/or interstate)?
+Did you hook up during travels to MPOX hotspots (overseas and/or interstate)?

 Hooking up: Reducing your risk during sex